FC Lehenda-ShVSM Chernihiv: From SK Polissya Chernihiv to Lehenda Chernihiv

-In the first days of June 1988, the club was renamed into Lehenda Chernihiv, taking part in amateur championships.
+In the first days of June 1988, the club was renamed Lehenda Chernihiv, taking part in amateur championships.

-The first significant success of the "Lehenda" was the 3rd place of the Ukrainian Trade Unions Sports Association championship in November 1989.
+The first significant success of the "Lehenda" was the 3rd place in the Ukrainian Trade Unions Sports Association championship in November 1989.
 At the same time, the female football players made their debut in the USSR championship among Trade Union sports associations and placed 16th among 30 teams.
 In 1990 and 1991, there was the official Soviet women's football championship where Lehenda competed in the Higher League (top tier).
 In 1990 they placed 7th in their group and in 1991 6th.

-After the collapse of the Soviet Union in 1992, there took place the first league championship of Ukraine, the Ukrainian Women's League.
-The Lehenda football players won their first medals, the bronze medals.
-In 1997 the Lehenda's tenth anniversary was marked with its first "silver" of the national competitions.
-On the basis of the Chernihiv team, there was established the Ukraine youth team.
-In 1998–1999, "Lehenda" was finishing second yielding the championship title to "Donchanka" Donetsk.
+After the collapse of the Soviet Union in 1992, the first league championship of Ukraine was the Ukrainian Women's League.
+The Lehenda football players won their first medals: bronze medals.
+In 1997, Lehenda's tenth anniversary was marked with its first "silver" in the national competitions.
+Based on the Chernihiv team, the Ukrainian youth team was established.
+In 1998–1999, "Lehenda" finished second, yielding the championship title to "Donchanka" Donetsk.